gordonaspin/icloud_photos_downloader/README.md

-                                  'album' photos will be placed in a folder named as the album into the download directory --set-exif-datetime             Write the DateTimeOriginal exif tag from file creation date, if it doesn't exist.
+                                  'album' photos will be placed in a folder named as the album into the download directory --list-duplicates               List files that are duplicates by the file content md5 hash --create-json-listing           Creates a catalog.json file listing of the albums/assets processed in folder specified
+                                  by directory option
+  --set-exif-datetime             Write the DateTimeOriginal exif tag from
+                                  file creation date, if it doesn't exist.
   --smtp-username <smtp_username>